prgalhardo/prgalhardo/README.md

 <!-- Profile Views Counter -->
 ![Profile views](https://gpvc.arturio.dev/prgalhardo?v=3)

-<p>I'm a full stack programmer in career transition, but passionate about back-end.
-I also have a degree in Business Administration and have experience in the commercial area.</p>
+<p>I'm a full-stack programmer in career transition, more passionate about the back-end skills.
+I also have a degree in Business Administration with experience in the commercial area.</p>

 <p align="center">
  <a href="https://www.linkedin.com/in/prgalhardo/" >